Rezzato: Municipal government

+The Town Hall seen from the back.

 Rezzato is headed by a mayor (sindaco) assisted by a legislative body, the consiglio comunale, and an executive body, the giunta comunale.
-Since 1995, the mayor and members of the consiglio comunale are directly elected together by resident citizens originally every four then every five years, while from 1945 to 1995 the mayor was chosen by the legislative body.
-The giunta comunale is chaired by the mayor, who appoints other members, called assessori.
-The offices of the comune are housed in a building usually called the municipio or palazzo comunale, which in this case is seated in the central Piazza Vantini.
+Since 1995, the mayor and members of the consiglio comunale are directly elected together by resident citizens, while from 1945 to 1995 the mayor was chosen by the legislative body.
+The giunta comunale is chaired by the mayor, who appoints others members, called assessori.
+The offices of the comune are housed in a building usually called the municipio or palazzo comunale.

+Since 1995, the mayor of Rezzato is directly elected by citizens, originally every four, then every five years.
+The current mayor is Luca Reboldi, elected on 9 June 2024 with 53% of the votes.

 This is a list of the mayors of Rezzato since 1945: